scorpido74/azure-docs.nl-nl/articles/key-vault/create-certificate-scenarios.md

 ```

-## <a name="get-pending-request---pending-request-status-is-canceled-or-failed"></a>Aanvraag - aanvraag in behandeling status is "geannuleerd" of "mislukt" in behandeling ophalen
+## <a name="get-pending-request---pending-request-status-is-canceled-or-failed"></a>Aanvraag voor aanvragen in behandeling ophalen is geannuleerd of is mislukt

 ### <a name="request"></a>Aanvraag